How to Determine Where Your Sales Team is Struggling the Most

 - Unable to repeatedly gain access to the economic buyer and other key decision makers

-- Inability to repeat high-value outcomes
+- Unable to repeat high-value outcomes

 Whether you’ve already started to or not, reframe your sales message to align with your buyers' current, evolving problems.
-Even small tweaks and new customer success stories shared amongst your sales teams can make a huge difference.
+Even small tweaks in messaging and new customer success stories shared amongst your sales teams can make a huge difference.

 - What problems do you solve for customers?